expo/expo/guides/Deploying Expo Web Apps.md

 4. **Configure your `package.json` for web hosting**

    - At the top level, add a `homepage` property.
-Assign it's value to the string `http://{username on github, without the curly brackets}.github.io/{repo-name}`.
+Set it's value to the string `http://{username on github, without the curly brackets}.github.io/{repo-name}`.
 For example: If my GitHub name is `evanbacon` and my GitHub repository is `expo-gh-pages`, I'll asign the following:

    ```js
    /* ... */